 This recipe will require a thin, clean, untreated cedar plank to set the fish on while they grill; you can find this at your supermarket or gourmet grocer.
 The smoke of the wood really enhances the flavor of the fish without overwhelming the delicate taste of the trout.

-It is much simpler to debone a whole fish after it is cooked.
-Make a slit under the tail at the base and carefully lift the tail up and slowly pull toward the head while using a knife to hold down the body of the fish.
-It is helpful to flip over the fish at some point to make sure it is being removed evenly.
+- To debone a whole fish after it is cooked, make a slit under the tail and carefully lift it up, pulling towards the head, while using a spatula to hold down the body of the fish.
 The skeleton should stay intact and easily lift out of the trout.
-When you reach the head, detach the whole bone structure—including head—from the body.
-You are left with two fillets in their skin; just keep an eye out for pin bones when eating the fish.
+Once you reach the head, detach the bone structure—head intact—from the body.